-Graduates with a liberal arts and sciences degree have many choices and opportunities and, therefore, benefit by taking advantage of life planning services throughout their education.
-The Office of Life Planning equips students by helping them understand their own strengths, make wise decisions about majors, and begin to explore vocational alternatives.
+Graduates with a liberal arts and sciences degree have many choices and opportunities and, therefore, benefit by taking advantage of career services throughout their education.
+The Career Development & Calling Office equips students by helping them understand their own strengths, make wise decisions about majors, and begin to explore vocational alternatives.
 As juniors and seniors, students can participate in senior workshops (job search strategies, resume writing, and interviewing skills), graduate school investigation and personalized consultation.